Southeast Asia·Vietnam·Updated April 29, 2026

 How can I avoid being scammed in Hanoi?

 The best protection against scams in Hanoi is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: Agree on the full price in writing (or shown on a phone) before getting into any cyclo.
-State the destination clearly and confirm the price is for the entire journey.
+Key precautions: Use the official Hanoi taxi ranks outside Arrivals — look for Noi Bai Taxi or Hanoi Taxi meters.
+Better still, pre-book a Grab car from inside the terminal before exiting.
+Agree on the full price in writing before getting on any xe om, and do not hand over your bag.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?